sarah-fitzgerald/pands-problem-sheet/README.md

     print (round(y, 1))

 ### Explanation of code
-Based code off of [Ref.1], the Newton Method is applied to an inputted positive number.
-After which a set of iteration is run to find the approminate squareroot.
-The outputted number is rounded to 1 decimal place to match the example given in the exercise [Ref.2]
+The Newton Method is applied to an inputted positive number, after which a set of iteration is run to find the approminate squareroot.
+The outputted number is rounded to 1 decimal place to match the example given in the exercise.

 ### References
 1. https://medium.com/@sddkal/newton-square-root-method-in-python-270853e9185d